DeFiCh/defichain.com/content/white-paper.en.md

 ### Loan Contract

 Loan Contract is designed to allow the owner of the contract to take a collateralized loan against collateral locked in the contract.
-Each loan contract is unique to every owner (address) on the DeFi Blockchain.
+Each loan contract is unique to every owner (address) on DeFiChain.

-Any user can open a loan contract on DeFi Blockchain, free of charge.
+Any user can open a loan contract on DeFiChain, free of charge.
 The user who opens a loan contract owns the specific contract.
 This ownership, however, is transferable.

 Once a loan contract is opened, DFI can be sent to fund the loan collateral.
 Once a loan contract is funded, it allows the owner to take out a loan by minting DATs up to a certain collateralization ratio.
-The minimum collateralization ratio can be adjusted by the DeFi Blockchain DAO and starts at 150%.
+The minimum collateralization ratio can be adjusted by DeFiChain DAO and starts at 150%.
 In other words, $1,500 worth of collateral (in DFI), allows the loan contract owner to take out a maximum of $1,000 in loans.

 Minted DATs are subject to a floating borrowing rate.
 A loan contract has no expiry date.
 The owner is able to take out a loan for as long as they desire, as long as the collateralization ratio stays above 150% at all times.